axibase/atsd-use-cases/Chart_of_the_Day/us-inflation/README.md

     color = DeepSkyBlue
     pointer-position = left
     alias = t-2

+  [threshold]
+    value = 2.00
+    label = Fed Target Inflation
+    color = black
+    pointer-position = left
+    alias = t-3
 ```

-There are four series in this configuration, defined by their `alias` setting:
+There are five series in this configuration, defined by their `alias` setting:

 * **s-1**: United States Experimental CPI value for all items, sourced from the United States Federal Reserve [FRED API](https://fred.stlouisfed.org/series/CPIEALL).
 This series has a `display = false` expression so that it will not be shown in the final version of the visualization but may still be used for deriving a new series.
 When displayed, the series will be placed on the right axis using a [dual-axis](https://axibase.com/products/axibase-time-series-database/visualization/widgets/time-chart/#tab-id-2) setting, which is helpful when visualizing series with dramatically different orders of magnitude.